 Your Freedom of Information request must:

-- Be in writing (including email, letter, fax, or eform)
+- Be in writing (including email, letter, fax, or electronic form)

 - Include your full name